jermbo/BackToBasics/README.md

 When you are browsing the web, your browser registers different types of events.
 It's the browsers way of saying, "Hey!
 This just happened.
 Do something if you want.", and your script can respond to that.

-The browser has a huge list of events that you can listen for.
+_Link_ The browser has a huge list of events that you can listen for.
 Take a look at [MDN Event Reference](https://developer.mozilla.org/en-US/docs/Web/Events) for a complete list.

+_Link_ Checkout the [w3Schools](https://www.w3schools.com/jsref/dom_obj_event.asp) documentation for a full list of events.

 #### Types of Events